 What does my ticket include?

 Your ticket to the Rocky Mountain Wine & Food Festival grants you entry into the Grand Tasting Hall.
 Upon entry, you will be able to purchase sampling coupons at an additional cost ($0.50 each) to sample an extensive variety of food and beverages.

 What does a VIP ticket include?

-VIP tickets (formerly Front of the Line tickets) allow you to take the fast-track to flavour!
+VIP tickets allow you to take the fast-track to flavour!
 Although line-ups are not anticipated, they may be present during peak arrival times.
 A VIP ticket grants speedy access into the Grand Tasting Hall through an exclusive entrance, access to a private sampling coupon booth, a private coat check (fee applies), an Eau Claire Distillery Cocktail, and a tasty bite upon arrival!

 I misplaced the tickets I purchased online.
 Can I have them re-sent to me?